bluehabit/BlogPosts/CSS/CSS Only Animations.md

 Notice in the above example how we added a new attribute to each radio input.
 The `name` attribute we gave the value of `gem-stones`, effectivley creating a collection of items that are related.
 Having a collection is useful because it only allows the user to select *one* item at a time.

-As you can see in the finished example below, when we click an input elements label it will automatically select the corresponding radio button, and we can only select one input element at a time.
+As you can see in the finished example below, when we click an input elements label it will automatically select the corresponding radio button, and we can only select one input element at a time from a given collection.

 http://codepen.io/bluehabit/pen/WpBbNG

 ## CSS Class & Id Selectors

-For the sake of being through lets quickly review class and Id selectors.
-Ids are unique, only one element within the document may have a given ID.
-In CSS they can be targeted with `#`.
-On the other hand, multiple elements on the page can share the same class.
+For the sake of being through lets quickly review class and Id selectors. **Ids** are unique, only one element within the document may have a given ID.
+In CSS they can be targeted with `#` symbol.

+**Classes** On the other hand, can be assigned to multiple elements on the page.
 If you need a refresher, take a look at the example markup below.
+In CSS classes can be targeted with the `.` symbol.

 http://codepen.io/bluehabit/pen/vxwOyx

-## CSS Type Selectors

-There are X type selectors, each of which are very important for building CSS only web components and animations.

 ### DOM Tree
 Before we can start building dazzling web components, we must first understand how to select very specific elements on the DOM.
 We will perform advanced selections using CSS combinators that will be discussed in greater detail below.
-But before we do that lets review the idea of the Document Object Model Tree.
+But before we do that lets review the concept behind the Document Object Model.

-We can think of the DOM as a giant tree.
-With firm roots planted in the soil with branches reaching uptowards the sky.
-Each branch forks outward and forges its own path.The root of our tree is the `html` tag.
+We can think of the DOM as a giant tree, with firm roots planted in the soil with branches reaching uptowards the sky.
+Each branch forks outward and forges its own path towards the heavens.
+The root of our tree is the `html` tag.
 Everything else is a descendant that originates from it.
 Lets take a look at what an actual DOM tree might look like with the help of this diagram.

 ![DOM-tree](http://imgur.com/2iEmXaT.png)